-If a unit arrives in sections, then each section must be individually hoisted, set on the housekeeping pad, roof curb, or pier mount and then assembled.
+If a unit arrives in sections, then each section must be individually hoisted, and then assembled.

 Refer to the unit submittals and unit tagging for correct placement of all sections.
 If there are any discrepancies between the submittals and the unit tagging, contact your local Trane representative before proceeding.